port-labs/port-docs/docs/guides/all/scaffold-a-new-service.md

 <Tabs groupId="git-provider" queryString defaultValue="github" values={[
 {label: "GitHub", value: "github"},
 {label: "GitLab", value: "gitlab"},
-{label: "Bitbucket (Jenkins)", value: "bitbucket"}
+{label: "Bitbucket (Jenkins)", value: "bitbucket"}, {label: "Azure DevOps", value: "azure-devops"}
 ]}>

 <TabItem value="github">

 :::info Important
-If the Github organization which will house your workflow is not the same as the one you'll create the new repository in, install Port's [Github app](https://github.com/apps/getport-io) in the other organization as well.
+If the GitHub organization which will house your workflow is not the same as the one you'll create the new repository in, install Port's [Github app](https://github.com/apps/getport-io) in the other organization as well.
 :::

 1. First, let's create the necessary token and secrets:

-- Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token (classic) with `repo`, `admin:repo_hook` and `admin:org` scope, and copy it (this token is needed to create a repo from our workflow).
+- Go to your [GitHub tokens page](https://github.com/settings/tokens), create a personal access token (classic) with `repo`, `admin:repo_hook` and `admin:org` scope, and copy it (this token is needed to create a repo from our workflow).

   <img src='/img/guides/personalAccessToken.png' width='80%' />